[Editor’s note: “9 Boring Stocks to Buy You Should Never Let Go Of” is regularly updated to include the most relevant information available.]

 Since vitamin E acetate is not a substance found in legal vaping products, the crisis was really about risky behaviors.
 And while the coronavirus is a concern, cynically, the pressures on mental health due to shelter-in-place orders may increase cigarette and vaping usage.

 CVS Health (CVS)

 When e-commerce behemoth Amazon (NASDAQ:AMZN) wants to disrupt your industry, it’s almost always bad news for you.
-Retail pharmacy specialist CVS Health (NYSE:CVS) learned this the hard way earlier in 2019.
-Combined with fiscal concerns such as a worrying debt load, CVS stock bled out in February.
+Retail pharmacy specialist CVS Health (NYSE:CVS) learned this the hard way last year.
+Combined with fiscal concerns such as a worrying debt load, CVS stock bled out.

 Though Amazon’s encroachment is a serious challenge, CVS stock may have a moat.
 Like many other boring stocks to buy, CVS has a powerful brand identity.
 Additionally, the pharmacy has a vast physical footprint, with many locations open 24 hours.

 Unless Amazon can offer immediate shipment, it simply can’t compete with CVS without investing onerous amounts of money.
 Additionally, the Covid-19 pandemic has bolstered the demand for on-the-spot purchases.
 Therefore, the underlying company likely has many years to mount a counteroffensive.